rwarbelow/kwk-level-1-week-1-lectures/008_arrays.md

 ## Objectives

-Students will learn about creating and manipulating arrays
+Students will learn about creating and manipulating arrays.

 ## SWBATS